The liver is an extremely important organ and is responsible for over 1,000 tasks 24 hours a day.

 Milk thistle is an herb that is good for the liver.
-It can increase bile flow; stimulate protein synthesis thereby rebuilding cells damaged by liver disease.
+It can increase bile flow and stimulate protein synthesis, thereby rebuilding cells damaged by liver disease.
 It also acts as an antioxidant which slows down the inflammatory process and prevents further cell damage.

 Given in conjunction with a B-vitamin supplement, SAMe has been clinically proven in veterinary trials to safely and effectively restore and maintain liver function at the cellular level in pets.
 It may actually protect against liver damage caused by certain toxins or drugs such as acetaminophen, prednisone, etc.